How long is a length in swimming

 5. Event level: The level of the swimming event can impact the length of the race.
 Local, regional, national, and international swimming competitions often have different standards and guidelines for determining race lengths.

-See also How long to spend in krakow
+See also How long do wildflower seeds take to grow

 6. Regulations and governing bodies: Swimming is governed by various organizations and bodies that set rules and regulations for the sport.
 These governing bodies, such as FINA (Fédération Internationale de Natation), establish the standard lengths for different races in order to maintain consistency and fairness across competitions.